Recalled: Devondale and Woolworths butters and butter blends. Image source: FSANZ.

 Why are they being recalled?

-The recall is due to possible microbial (Listeria monocytogenes) contamination.
-Eating food products contaminated with Listeria may cause illness.
+The recall is due to a potential microbial contamination.
+Food products with a microbial contamination may cause illness if consumed.

 Where were they sold?

-The products have been available for sale at Woolworths, Aldi, IGA, Campbells and independent grocery stores.
+These products have been available for sale nationally at various outlets including Woolworths, Coles, Aldi, independent supermarkets and Costco.

 I ate this product.
 Am I at risk?

-Any consumers concerned about their health should seek medical advice.
+Any consumers who have consumed this product and are concerned about their health should seek medical advice.